Cannonsville Electric Trolling Motor Pilot Program

 What you will need to do

-- Make sure your row-boat has a valid NYCDEP Boat Tag and the tag is affixed to the boat.
+- Make sure your row-boat has a valid NYCDEP Boat Tag for the Cannonsville Reservoir and the tag is affixed to the boat.

 - Make sure your boat is registered with the NYSDMV, or an equivalent State DMV registration and all boat identification numbers are displayed on the boat.